Brighton Launch is an exciting, innovative program designed for young adults with challenges who wish to continue

 Part-time Work Experience (WE) Program is for students wanting to focus on Work Experience Skills and Career Development, while continuing to improve their Digital Literacy, Communication, and Social Skills.

 ‘Key Goals’ documents are prepared for each student at the beginning of each year, in a collaborative meeting including parents, students and Group Leaders.
 Progress Conferences are held with parents and students (if they wish) in the spring.
 A Progress Report is sent home at the end of each year.

 The very popular social group on Friday nights, called ‘Friday Night Social’ has been running for many years (check out the page on this site), and was created to provide a fun event and to improve social skills for adults with disabilities FNS provides facilitated social activities for adolescents and young adults both in our program and outside of Launch.
-(Note: During COVID, FNS has moved online and is FREE to attendees!)
+FNS is now run virtually using ZOOM.

 Please contact our Program Manager, Raneta Krylov, with questions, or to set up a virtual meeting and tour.